Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-Whether you’re ready to sign-up or simply contemplating the idea, many folks wonder how much the CPA exam costs.
+Whether you’re ready to sign up or simply contemplating the idea, many people wonder how much the CPA exam costs

-The CPA exam fee structure can be a bit confusing and overwhelming to some folks.
-We are going to take all the mystery out of it by breaking down all the various costs and fees associated with taking the CPA credentialing exam, together with information about the authorizations to test periods and notices to schedule.
-By the end of this article you will have a good idea how much your exam will cost you if you pass on the first try, and how much retests and reschedules are.
+The CPA exam fee structure can be a bit confusing to some folks.
+We are going to take all of the mystery out of it by breaking down all the costs and fees associated with taking the CPA exam, along with information about notices to schedule.
+By the end of this article you will have a good idea how much your exam will cost you if you pass on the first try, and how much retests and reschedules cost.

 Application Fee: $50-$200

 Exam Fee: $200-$250 per section

 As stated above, some of the fees will vary by state.
 You will see these variances particularly in the application fees and registration fees.
 The application fee is a one-time fee to obtain your authorization to test.

 The registration fees may be for all four modules, or each module may have a different price.
 The exam fee is set by the jurisdictional testing authority (i.e. state board of accountancy) and can fluctuate year to year at their discretion.

 The application and registration fees are the fees that everyone must pay at least once.
 Many people are unable to pass one or more modules on their first attempt and must reapply to take the module over.